ZidanHadipratama/freeCodeCamp/FrontEnd-Libraries/React/README.md

 ### Creating Class Components

 Class components are ES6 classes that extend `React.Component` and have a `render` method.
+They allow for more advanced features, such as local state and lifecycle hooks.
+The `constructor` method is used for initializing the component's state and other setup tasks.
+The `super(props)` call is necessary to properly initialize the parent class.

 ```javascript
 class Kitten extends React.Component {